 If we do not keep God's holy days, we will deprive ourselves of the knowledge of God's purpose.
 Jesus and the first century church observed and upheld these days.

 When the mixed multitude came out of Egypt with Israel, God gave them an opportunity to join His chosen people.
-Charles Whitaker weaves together some vital lessons for us from this.
+This event contains vital lessons for us.

 Many biblical examples illustrate that when the leader put his faith in God and submitted himself to God's rule, God supernaturally protected His people.